AceofSpades5757/clip-util/README.md

 _Windows Only_

-Allows for text and HTML on Windows.
+Allows you to set text and HTML to the clipboard on Windows.

 ## Supported Clipboard Formats